-Sen. John McCain dies at 81
+John McCain, maverick of the Senate and former POW, dies at 81

 “People don’t remember how ugly the POW-MIA issue was,” former Democratic Sen. Bob Kerrey, a fellow Vietnam veteran, later recalled in crediting McCain for standing up to significant opposition.
 “I heard people scream in his face, holding him responsible for the deaths of POWs.”

-Over a xx-year Senate tenure (took office 1987), McCain became a standard-bearer for reforming campaign donations.
+Over a 31-year Senate tenure (he took office Jan.
+3, 1987), McCain became a standard-bearer for reforming campaign donations.
 He denounced pork-barrel spending for legislators’ pet projects and cultivated a reputation as a deficit hawk and an independent voice.
 His experience as a POW made him a leading voice against the use of torture.
 He achieved his biggest legislative successes when making alliances with Democrats.

 But faced with a tough GOP challenge for his Senate seat in 2010, McCain disowned chapters in his past and turned to the right on a number of hot-button issues, including gays in the military and climate change.
 And when the Supreme Court in 2010 overturned the campaign finance restrictions that he’d work so hard to enact, McCain seemed resigned.